SOS Children’s Villages Vietnam turns 30

 Throughout the years, many parents and other staff have helped more than a generation of children and families.
 Among them is Dao Thi Nguyen, who began working at one of the first new villages, Da Lat, in 1989.
 She has cared for more than 20 children over the years.

 “All of them have graduated from universities, colleges, got a degree, have a stable career and have become involved citizens.
-Six of them got married and now have children and a happy life.
+Six of them got married, now have children, and live happy lives.
 I now have six SOS grandchildren,” Nguyen says.

 SOS Children’s Villages Vietnam plans to mark the 30-year anniversary with a celebration on 9 January 2018.